This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 I'm including special interest plates on my passenger car plate page because Maryland offers sequentially-numbered passenger car versions as well as other versions of all four special interest bases.
 I'm actually covering just the sequentially-numbered passenger car versions on this page; I address the various other special interest plate types in detail on the respective non-passsenger plate pages.

-The original Chesapeake Bay special interest plate made its debut in early 1990.
+The original Chesapeake Bay special interest plate made its debut during the last week of December 1990.
 It was available for use on passenger cars as well as certain types of non-passenger vehicles; vanity and handicapped plate types could also be had.
 The colors are green embossed characters, and blue and green graphics, on a reflective, mostly white background that transitions to light blue at the bottom.
 The prominent graphic is a blue heron bird which appears between the numbers and letters on passenger car plates.
 The heron is omitted on some other plate types on this base.
 All elements are screened execpt for the serial number.

 Passenger car serial numbers are in the same 000*xxx format as was used for earlier Bicentennial and 350th Anniversary plates, and lead zeroes were again used.
 Passenger car serials began at 001*AAB and reportedly continued up to 899*BNN before this base was discontinued.
 Other vehicle types – multi-purpose vehicles, trucks, taxis, and trailers – as well as handicapped plates had different serial formats on this base.